 I intended using standard window sizes for cheapness but could not find any that I liked.
 I really wanted astragals in the windows and not many suppliers had them as standard.
 I ended up getting custom made windows, pre-finished, with toughened safety glass.
 They are double glazed and were pretty expensive.
 They are "casement" windows (open like a door).
 I made an error when estimating the window size.
 I forgot that an opening window has two frames, not one, so the actual glass area was less than I envisaged.
 Oops.

-Next time, I will source cheaper windows before I start and build the walls to suit.
-I may even make the frames myself but they would not be as good as the Allan Bros. ones.
+Next time, I could use cheaper windows, salvaged before I start and build the walls to suit.
+I could even make the frames myself but they would not be as good as the Allan Bros. ones.

 The "stable" door was made by Neil Philip woodcraft in Creif.
 It is very well made and is fitted with draught excluding strips> I am very pleased with it.